chkp-dhouari/CGWorkload-AWSCodeStar/README.md

 ## What's Here
 ----------------

-* README.md - this file
-* buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda
+* buildspec.yml - this file is used by AWS CodeBuild to define the build stage steps package your application for deployment to AWS Lambda and add the cloudguard workload build and runtime security with proact and FSP(Function Self Protect)
 * index.js - this file contains the sample Node.js code for the web service
 * template.yml - this file contains the AWS Serverless Application Model (AWS SAM) used by AWS CloudFormation to deploy your application to AWS Lambda and Amazon API